cisagov/ScubaGoggles/baselines/Gmail Minimum Viable Secure Configuration Baseline v0.1.md

 #### GWS.GMAIL.11.1v0.1
 Automatic forwarding SHOULD be disabled, especially to external domains.

-- Rationale
-  - In the event that an attacker gains control of an end-user account, they could create automatic forwarding rules to exfiltrate data from your environment.
+- _Rationale:_ In the event that an attacker gains control of an end-user account, they could create automatic forwarding rules to exfiltrate data from your environment.
-- Last Modified: July 10, 2023
+- Last Modified:_ July 10, 2023

 - MITRE ATT&CK TTP Mapping
   - [T1114: Email Collection](https://attack.mitre.org/techniques/T1114/)